Introduction to DDD Lite: When microservices in Go are not enough

 Domain-driven design (DDD) is the concept that the structure and language of your code (class names, class methods, class variables) should match the business domain.
 For example, if your software processes loan applications, it might have classes such as LoanApplication and Customer, and methods such as AcceptOffer and Withdraw.

-Well, it’s not the perfect one. 😅 It’s still missing some most important points.
+Well, it’s not the perfect definition. 😅 It’s still missing some of the most important points.

-It’s also worth to mention, that DDD was introduced in 2003.
-That’s pretty long time ago.
-Some distillation may be helpful to put DDD in the 2020 and Go context.
+It’s also worth mentioning that DDD was introduced in 2003.
+That’s a pretty long time ago.
+Some distillation may help put DDD in the 2020 and Go context.

 Note